The Clear Advantages of Near Net Shape (NNS) Casting of Expendable Refractories

 The result of core drill breaking through the internal surface of a feeder tube.

-Compared to metal, refractories are very brittle, and machining can weaken the structural integrity of the ceramic body.
-An occasional problem with some feeder tubes is cracking between the vents.
+Refractories are very brittle by their nature compared to metal, and machining can weaken the structural integrity of the ceramic body.
+An occasional problem with feeder tubes is cracking between the vents.
 This is usually a sign of thermal shock, but the susceptibility to thermal shock is heightened when vents are machined around the circumference of the tube.

 Longer Service Life